chaconnewu/awesome-augmented/awesomes/awesome-docker.md

   <a href="https://github.com/mattes/fugu">
    FuGu
   </a>
-  (a docker run wrapper without orchestration) by
+  - Docker run wrapper without orchestration by
   <a href="https://github.com/mattes">
    @mattes
   </a>
   <sup>
-   &#9733 129, pushed 267 days ago
+   &#9733 129, pushed 392 days ago
   </sup>
  </li>
  <li>
   <a href="https://github.com/boot2docker/boot2docker">
    Boot2Docker
   </a>
-  (docker for OSX and Windows) -- http://boot2docker.io/
+  - Docker for OSX and Windows -- http://boot2docker.io/
   <sup>
-   &#9733 6051, pushed 6 days ago
+   &#9733 6051, pushed 131 days ago
   </sup>
  </li>
  <li>
   <a href="https://github.com/shyiko/docker-vm">
    docker-vm
   </a>
-  (A simple and transparent alternative to boot2docker (backed by Vagrant)) by
+  - Simple and transparent alternative to boot2docker (backed by Vagrant) by
   <a href="https://github.com/shyiko">
    @shyiko
   </a>
   <sup>
-   &#9733 30, pushed 281 days ago
+   &#9733 30, pushed 405 days ago
   </sup>
  </li>
  <li>
   <a href="https://github.com/awvessel/vessel">
    Vessel
   </a>
-  (Vessel automates the setup & use of dockerized development environments) by
+  - Automates the setup & use of dockerized development environments by
   <a href="https://github.com/awvessel">
    @awvessel
   </a>
   <sup>
-   &#9733 212, pushed 291 days ago
+   &#9733 212, pushed 415 days ago
   </sup>
  </li>
  <li>
   <a href="http://subuser.org">
    subuser
   </a>
-  (subuser makes it easy to securely and portably run graphical desktop applications in Docker)
+  - Makes it easy to securely and portably run graphical desktop applications in Docker
  </li>
  <li>
   <a href="http://www.octohost.io/">
    OctoHost
   </a>
-  (Simple web focused Docker based mini-PaaS server. git push to deploy your websites as needed) by
+  - Simple web focused Docker based mini-PaaS server. git push to deploy your websites as needed) by
   <a href="https://github.com/octohost">
    @octohost
   </a>